railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

    single: Stock; Stock check

 In OpenERP, with its double-entry stock management, you would use stock moves for this inventory operation.
 That helps you manage your stock traceability.
-Suppose there are 26 bicycles in real stock but OpenERP shows 28 in the system.
+Suppose there are 26 bicycles in real stock, but OpenERP shows 28 in the system.
 You then have to reduce the number in OpenERP to 26.
 This reduction of 2 units is considered as a loss or destruction of products and the correction is carried out as in the following operation: